1truong9song9hiep8/english-notes/C01N02-Pronouns.md

     4. That he will fail is clear to everyone but himself.

-    5. Finding our way home won’t be easy.
+    5. Finding our way home won't be easy.

     6. My question itself made him angry.